 Adding an image or logo to the QR code in InDesignOne outstanding feature of QR is the very capable error correction.
 When set to the highest level, even codes where 30% of the area are missing or damaged can still be recognized.
 This can be exploited for so called "vanity codes" by overlaying a company logo or icon or other imagery over the code.

 To add an image, simply drag it from the desktop or the file manager over the preview; note the highlighting:

-The QR Designer supports embedding logos & images in all common image file formats (TIFF, PNG, JPEG, SVG etc.) and will honor transparency if present in the image (TIFF, PNG only).
+The QR Designer supports embedding logos & images in all common image file formats (TIFF, PNG, JPEG) and will honor transparency if present in the image (TIFF, PNG only).
 Please consider the following best practices when embedding an image:

 By default the image is centered within the QR code.
 Use the arrow buttons above the preview to change the position of the image.
 Adjust the size with the slider, delete the image with the "x"-button.

 Tip: If you want to embed your logo later, simply use a white square as an image and adjust it to the proper size.
 This will leave an empty space in the center of the code where you can then place your artwork.